- Products

 Production costs and market prices of LiPo batteries

-Influence of raw material availability and costs
+Impact of resource availability and costs

 Market development and future prospects